 Indian 2 Updates: The Kamal Haasan Starrer Hits Another Major Roadblock?

-Last year, actor and filmmaker Kamal Haasan suffered a big setback when Vishwaroopam 2 under-performed at the box office and failed impress critics.
+Last year, actor and filmmaker Kamal Haasan suffered a big setback when Vishwaroopam 2 under-performed at the box office and failed to impress critics.
 A sequel to the 2013 release Vishwaroopam, the spy-thriller, released days after former Tamil Nadu Chief Minister Karunanidhi's death and this affected its box office run big time.
 The film, directed by Kamal himself, also failed to perform to its full potential as the WOM was mixed.

 With Vishwaroopam 2 in the past, 'Ulaga Nayagan' is gearing up to begin work on Indian 2 which is a sequel to the 1996 classic Indian/Hindustani.
 Some time ago, it was reported that the Hey Ram star was unhappy with the rushes of the film and had asked director Shankar to rework on the look of the Senapathy character.